realm/RChat/README.md

 ![Realm application Id](assets/realm-app-id.png)

 5. (Optional) Use `mongoimport` to import the empty database from the `dump` folder to create database indexes
-1. Open the iOS project
+1. Open the iOS project (using Xcode 13.2 or later)
 ```
 cd ../../RChat-iOS
 open RChat.xcodeproj